OSUOSC/website/_tutorials/irc.md

 ---
+title: Internet Relay Chat
-title: Come hangout with us on IRC
+excerpt: How to come hangout with us in cyberspace on IRC
 ---

 - Server: `irc.freenode.net`